Lower Bounds for Electrical Reduction on Surfaces: Two-terminal plane graphs

-\section{Two-Terminal Plane Graphs}
+\section{Two-terminal plane graphs}

-Most applications of electrical reductions, starting with Kennelly's classical computation of effective resistance~\cite{k-etscn-1899}, designate two vertices of the input graph as \emph{terminals} and require a reduction to a single edge between those terminals.
+Most applications of electrical reductions, starting with Kennelly's computation of effective resistance~\cite{k-etscn-1899}, designate two vertices of the input graph as \emph{terminals} and require a reduction to a single edge between those terminals.
 In this context, electrical transformations that delete either of the terminals are forbidden; specifically: leaf contractions when the leaf is a terminal, series reductions when the degree-2 vertex is a terminal, and $\arc{Y}{\Delta}$ transformations when the degree-3 vertex is a terminal.

-Epifanov \cite{e-rpges-66} was the first to prove that any 2-terminal planar graph can be reduced to a single edge between the terminals using a finite number of electrical transformations, roughly 50 years after Steinitz proved the corresponding result for planar graphs without terminals \cite{s-pr-1916,sr-vtp-34}.
-Epifanov's proof is non-constructive; algorithms for reducing 2-terminal planar graphs were later described by Feo \cite{f-erpns-85}, Truemper \cite{t-drpg-89}, and Feo and Provan~\cite{fp-dtert-93}.
-(An algorithm in the spirit of Steinitz's reduction proof can also be derived from results of de Graaf and Schrijver~\cite{gs-mcmcr-97}.)

-An important subtlety that complicates both Epifanov's proof and its algorithmic descendants is that not every 2-terminal planar graph can be reduced to a single edge using only \emph{facial} electrical transformations.
-The simplest bad example is the three-vertex graph shown in Figure~\ref{F:bad-plane-graph}; the solid vertices are the terminals.
-Although this graph has more than one edge, it has no reducible leaves, empty loops, cycles of length $2$ or $3$, or vertices with degree $2$ or $3$.
-(Later in this section, we prove that this graph cannot be reduced to an edge even if we allow “backward” facial electrical transformations that make the graph more complicated.)
+An important subtlety here is that not every 2-terminal planar graph can be reduced to a single edge using only \emph{facial} electrical transformations.
+The simplest bad example is the three-vertex graph shown in Figure~\ref{F:bad-plane-graph}.

-In this section, we show that in the worst case, $\Omega(n^2)$ facial electrical transformations are required to reduce an 2-terminal plane graph with $n$ vertices \emph{as much as possible}.
-First, we prove in Section \ref{SS:bullseye} that any 2-terminal planar graph can be reduced to a unique minimal graph called a \emph{bullseye} by facial electrical transformations.
-We prove our quadratic lower bound in Section \ref{SS:quad-lower}.
+In this section, we show that in the worst case, $\Omega(n^2)$ facial electrical transformations are required to reduce a 2-terminal plane graph with $n$ vertices \emph{as much as possible}.
+The medial graph $G^\times$ of any 2-terminal plane graph $G$ is properly considered as a multicurve embedded in the annulus; the faces of $G^\times$ that correspond to the terminals are removed from the surface.
+The main strategy is to lower bound $X(G^\times)$ by some function of $H(G^\times)$, then defer to the quadratic lower bound for untangling annular curve using homotopy moves \cite{untangle}.
+To this end, we generalize Lemma~\ref{L:homotopy} to annular curves; such result is obtained by the understanding of tight multicurves on the annulus.